OsagieDG/1shotSequel/README.md

 Save file and quit neovim with:
 -                 :wq

--  Just use nano if you get stuck 🙃
+Just use nano if you dont understand neovim 🙃

 ### Set the permissions to ensure only you can read the file with:
 -                  chmod 600 ~/.my.cnf